brucerbrown/GCD_Project_Files/Codebook.md

 Cleaning and Normalizing Data

 The script 'run_analysis.R' transforms the original data into a summary data set of mean by subject and activity.
-The steps to complete this process are performed as follows:

-    Read data from raw text files into data frames (data assumed to be downloaded prior to script execution) Merge test and train subject data.
-    Merge test and train y data.
-Merge resulting y data with activity labels.
-    Merge test and train x data.
-Apply feature data as feature names.
-    Combine merged subject, x and y data (results from 2,3,4) Subset to only mean & stdv features
-    Compute means grouped by subject and activity Write results to the FinalData.txt file
+See README.md for a complete description of tne functionality of run_analysis.R